 The succession and probate attorneys of Scott | Vicknair Law handle cases throughout Louisiana.
 Whether you live in a different part of the state from where your parent last lived, you live out of state, or you lived right next door to your mom or dad, we can help make sure that your succession case is filed in the right parish.
 We can help you avoid the inconvenience of frequent travel to complete the succession process.

-Call us, or start a live chat with us now to learn more about how we may be able to help you.
+Call us or fill out the contact form, and a team member will contact you to discuss how we may be able to help you.